An update on v3.7.13:

 The Feed allows you to keep track of the sync activities such as downloads, uploads, deletes, edits, and the like.
 This is explained in detail here.

 Actions currently include license-related prompts such as an expired trial, upgraded plan, and reauthentication (i.e., when token is expired).

 Conflicts show any discrepancies with cloud and local changes on synced files and provide options on what version to keep.

 We’ve improved our Progress section and moved it to an overlay accessible via the bottom bar.
 View which files are syncing, and collapse the list by clicking the arrow.

-Enable/disable Insync when you boot your machine, hide or show notifications, and disable sending anonymous data to Insync by checking the green boxes beside each option.
+Enable/disable Insync when you boot your machine, hide or show notifications, enable/disable symlink prompts, and disable sending anonymous data to Insync by checking the green boxes beside each option.

 Insync 3 integrates its trash feature with the user’s system trash folder.
 Synced files that are remotely deleted or unshared with you will go to your system trash (Trash for Mac/Linux and Recycle Bin for Windows).
 This is explained further here.

-There are two ways to quit Insync: via the app or your tray icon (we’ll use a Windows 10 setup as na example).
-To quit Insync via the app, just click the
+There are two ways to quit Insync: via the app or your tray icon (we’ll use a Windows 10 setup as an example).
+To quit Insync via the app, hover on